 You can use Continue to payment button to proceed to make a payment of $25 as a registration fee and finally to complete your account detail.

 Once you are a registered user at Google Play, you can upload release-ready APK for your application and finally you will complete application detail using application detail page as mentioned in step 9 of the above mentioned checklist.

 Signing Your App Manually

-You do not need Android Studio to sign your app.
-You can sign your app from the command line using standard tools from the Android SDK and the JDK.
-To sign an app in release mode from the command line −
+You do not need an Android studio to sign your app.
+You can sign your app from the command line using standard tools from Android SDK and JDK.
+To sign the app in the release mode from the command line -

 - Generate a private key using keytool

 -alias alias_name -keyalg RSA -keysize 2048 -validity 10000

 - Compile your app in release mode to obtain an unsigned APK

 - Sign your app with your private key using jarsigner −